Japan cancels Formula One dates as Typhoon Hagibis nears | DW | 11.10.2019

-Organizers cancelled all practice and qualifying sessions for the Formula One Grand Prix car race scheduled for Saturday.
-Japan is bracing for the second typhoon in a month.
+Organizers cancelled all practice and qualifying sessions for the Formula One Grand Prix car race scheduled for Saturday as a typhoon approaches.
+Past tragedy won't let them take any chances.

 Organizers of Japan’s Formula One Grand Prix car race have cancelled the full Saturday program as the nation prepares for Typhoon Hagibis to hit.